Release notes

 For more information, see Gradle private package manager.

-You can now filter findings by project name and tags, allowing you to target the findings of a specific project, focus on them, and eliminate noise from other projects.
+You can now filter findings by project name, allowing you to target the findings of a specific project, focus on them, and eliminate noise from other projects.

 For more information, see Search for findings using basic filters.